bgachara/notes/language_ref/rust_ref.md

     - manages rust version, installs compiler, cargo, std lib and other core tools.
     - determines toolcahin depending on the host platform.
     - It is a tool multiplexer as it installs and manages toolchains.
+    - there are two ABIs in use in windows
+        - Msvc abi by vs, provides best interop with other Windows s/w.
+        - GNU ABI by GCC.
+        - controlled by `rustup set-default host xxxx`, `rustup toolchain install stable-gnu`

 - **cargo**
     - official build and dependency management tool during development.